Articles in this section

 • If set to false, but the ticket requester and the user applying the macro are the same user -> The reply is still treated as a Requester reply.

-Post on behalf of requester and exclude message content:
+Post a reply on behalf of requester and exclude message content:

-• If both are True, the reply is attributed to the Requester, but no message content is included.
+• Therefore, when both options are chosen, the reply is attributed to the requester, but the message indicating it is on behalf of the requester is excluded.

 • If no agent is assigned -> The reply is posted as a system automation response.